gkhore9691/WeatherApp/README.md

 - **Search for a City**: Use the search bar at the top to look up a city.
 Results will populate based on your search, and selecting one will fetch and display the weather data.
 - **Weather Display**: The main section shows details like temperature, wind speed, direction, and whether it’s day or night in the selected location.

-## License

-This project is open-source and available under the MIT License.

----

-### Additional Notes